AOEpeople/Aoe_Scheduler/doc/faq.md

 (TODO: Add more information here)

 Even better: `scheduler_cron.sh` from the Aoe_Scheduler module (not merged to master yet).
-TODO: Add documentaiton
+TODO: Add documentation

 ### What's the difference between an *always* job and a normal one?

 ...

+### How does this work if I'm running multiple webservers?

+This is not so much a question about Aoe_Scheduler, but an issue with Magento's cron in general. `cron.sh` does check if there's already another process running, but can only check the current server.
+Usually you want to avoid running multiple cron.sh in parallel since you could run into race conditions between tasks being executed on different servers.
+If you have full control over all your servers just pick one and configure cron there and skip this on all the other servers.
+If you're running Magento on an auto-scaling environment where there's no "master" instance you could dynamically make an instance the "master" instance by having the instance compare it's hostname to a sorted list of all hostnames in that auto-scaling group and only run if it's the first one.
+Here's an example of how I'm doing this on Aws OpsWorks: https://github.com/fbrnc/opsworks-cookbooks/blob/200a70b07b59e1b5cbed1c612bc064c04a7c0025/magentostack/recipes/configure_magento.rb#L68-L82